Amed Rosario Player Props: Guardians vs. Braves

 Amed Rosario At The Plate

-- Rosario has 14 doubles, five triples, a home run and 20 walks while hitting .255.
+- Rosario is batting .260 with 15 doubles, five triples, two home runs and 20 walks.

-- Rosario is batting .292 during his last games and is riding a four-game hitting streak.
+- Rosario will look to extend his five-game hitting streak.
+He's batting .417 with one homer during his last games.

+- In 78 games played this year, he has gone deep in just two of them.

-- In 28.6% of his games this season, Rosario has tallied at least one RBI.
-In five of those games (6.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Rosario has had at least one RBI in 29.5% of his games this year (23 of 78), with two or more RBI six times (7.7%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored a run in 29 games this season, with multiple runs seven times.
+- He has scored in 30 of 78 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.